EENI Global Business School

 Doctorate: African Business, Global Logistics, World Trade.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study, Course Master Doctorate in International Business in French Infrastructures en Afrique Masters Foreign Trade in Portuguese Infraestruturas na África Study Master Doctorate in International Business in Spanish Infraestructuras en África.
+Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Infrastructures en Afrique Masters Foreign Trade in Portuguese Infraestruturas na África Study Master Doctorate in International Business in Spanish Infraestructuras en África.

 Programme for Infrastructure Development in Africa (PIDA) Master